ralgar/homelab/README.md

 ## Overview
-A set of Ansible/Terraform deployments, to automate the provisioning of my homelab services.
-The services run on a combination of Debian LXC containers, and RHEL 8 virtual machines with rootless podman containers.
+A set of Ansible/Terraform deployments to automate the provisioning of my homelab services.
+The services run on a combination of Debian LXC containers, and Rocky Linux (RHEL) 8 virtual machines with rootless podman containers.

 ### Features
 - [x] Basic Proxmox host management